LucienHH/Storehaus/README.md

 `help` The bot will DM you of info of all commands.

 ## Support
-If you are stuck using this bot, you can go to discord.teamrespawntv.com and ask for help.
+If you are stuck using this bot, you can go to https://discord.com/invite/Q5vEpDj and ask for help.

+Feeling generous?
+Buy us a coffee: https://ko-fi.com/andythenerd

 ## Contributors
 Main contributors to Game Info Bot: